 The Corporation's operations are accounted for on a flow of economic resources measurement focus.
 With this measurement focus, all assets, deferred outflows of resources, liabilities and deferred inflows of resources associated with operations are included on the statement of net position.
 Net position is segregated based on restrictions imposed.
 The categories of net position are net investment in capital assets, restricted and unrestricted.
-The statement of revenues, expenses and changes in net position presents increases (i.e. revenues) and decreases (i.e. expenses) in total net position.
+The statement of revenues, expenses and changes in net position presents increases (i.e. expenses) in total net position.

-NOTE 1 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)
+NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)